thanos-io/thanos/docs/components/receive.md

 ```
 With such configuration any receive listens for remote write on `<ip>10908/api/v1/receive` and will forward to correct one in hashring if needed
 for tenancy and replication.

+### Enabling Routing/Ingestion Mode for Thanos Receiver

+We have not added yet another flag for controlling this behaviour.
+We have relied on the below convention to enable ingestion/routing -
+* **Dual Mode** - Make sure `--receive.local-endpoint` and `--receive.hashrings` / `--receive.hashrings-file` are provided.
+* **Ingestion Mode** - Since routing behaviour is not needed, just provide `--receive.local-endpoint` only.
+* **Distribution Mode** - For routing mode, just provide one of the hashring flags - `--receive.hashrings` / `--receive.hashrings-file`.
+Don't provide local endpoint, as it would enable ingestion mode also.

 ## Flags